 1. In order to take the Female Pelvic Medicine and Reconstructive Surgery Oral Exam, applicants must have attained primary certification from the AOBOG in Obstetrics and Gynecology.

-2. The Oral Exam is offered twice per year in Rosemont, Illinois, generally every April and September/October.
-The application period opens in September for the spring exam and March for the fall exam.
-Applications are due in December for the spring exam and June for the fall exam.
-All required documentation must be uploaded or postmarked by the late application deadline.
+2. The Oral Exam is offered once per year, in the spring, via remote proctoring.
+The application period opens 6 months and closes 3 months prior to the exam date.
+All required documentation must be uploaded by the late application deadline.
 View all exam deadlines.

 Become Board Certified

 3. Upon successful completion of all exam components, the AOBOG will recommend osteopathic board certification to the AOA.

 4. You will receive a letter from the AOA via email once certification has been approved.